usgs/wdfn-blog/content/build-river-conditions.md

 dev.off()
 ```

-When you open your PNG file, you should see something like this.
-Continue to iterate here before moving on if you would like to edit the style.
+You should now have a PNG file in your working directory called `test_single_day.png`.
+When you open this file, you should see the following image (unless you made customizations along the way).
+Continue to iterate here before moving on if you would like to edit the style because it is easiest to do with just a single frame.

 {{< figure src="/static/us-river-conditions/test_single_day.png" alt="Map depicting October 1, 2020 streamflow data with points colored red for low flow (less than 25th percentile), white for normal, and blue for high flow (greater than or equal to 75th percentile).">}}